afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 original project dies: people start forking the forked project instead because they like the fork more.

-As an added bonus Github forms a completely transparent social network which is completely meritocratic since contributions of each member are public.
+As an added bonus Github forms a transparent social network which is completely meritocratic since contributions of each member are public.
 So join us and have fun forking!

 [guardian]: https://github.com/guardian
 [page]: https://github.com/afiodorov/afiodorov.github.io